-Get creative and paint, sculpt, draw, or craft something that commemorates your relationship.
-New couples can make something that can be added to, like matching painted mugs, while long-standing couples can honor their years of memories with a sculpture or photo collage.
+Get creative and paint, sculpt, draw or craft something that commemorates your relationship.
+New couples can make something that can be added to, like a collection of matching painted mugs, while long-standing couples can honor their years of memories with a sculpture or photo collage.
 Want to make your love laugh this holiday?
 Share these Valentine’s Day puns.

 Photography By Tonelson/Getty Images

 Dice, cards, board games, role play—whatever type of game you enjoy, there’s an adult version of it, and Valentine’s Day is the perfect time to try something new to spice up your sex life.
 Valentine’s Day ideas can be as subdued or racy as you’d like, and this one brings the heat.

 Laughing together can be incredibly romantic and sexy.
 Check out a live Valentine-themed improv or get tickets to a comedy show.
 Feel like staying in?
 Cuddle together on the couch and stream your favorite comedy movies.
 Or ditch the flicks and tell each other Valentine’s Day jokes.

 On a budget?
 Head to your favorite thrift store.
 Each of you gets $15 and 30 minutes to find the perfect inexpensive Valentine’s Day gift for the other.
 If you have a few more dollars, pick out the perfect date-night outfit—and you have to wear whatever your partner picks!